SapitoSucio/froggo-guides/docs/script_commands.md

 \***eaclass**({**<job number\>**,**<char_id\>**})

-This commands returns the "`eA job-number`" corresponding to the given class, and uses the invoking player's class if none is given.
-The eA job-number is also a class number system, but it's one that comes with constants which make it easy to convert among classes.
+This commands returns the "`eA job-number`" corresponding to the given class, and uses the invoking player`s class if none is given.
+The eA job-number is also a class number system, but It's one that comes with constants which make it easy to convert among classes.
 The command will return `-1` if you pass it a job number which doesn't have an eA job-number equivalent.